Tacita Dean: Career

 In 1995, Dean was included in General Release: Young British Artists held at the XLVI Venice Biennale.
 She is one of the "key names", along with Jake and Dinos Chapman, Gary Hume, Sam Taylor-Wood, Fiona Banner and Douglas Gordon, of the Young British Artists (YBAs).
 Her work actually had little in common with the prominent YBAs, Damien Hirst and Tracey Emin.

 In 1997, Dean moved to London.
 That same year she began to exhibit splices of magnetic tape cut the length required to document the duration of the sound indicated, such as a raven's cry.
 In 2001 she was given a solo show entitled Tacita Dean: Recent films and Other Works at Tate Britain.
 For the season 2004/2005 in the Vienna State Opera Dean designed the large scale picture (176 sqm) "Play as Cast" as part of the exhibition series Safety Curtain, conceived by museum in progress.

 In 2000, Dean relocated to Berlin, where she has since been living in the city's Charlottenburg district and maintaining a studio in Westend.
 She was an artist in residence at the Getty Research Institute in 2014 and at the Menil Collection in 2024.

 Dean is a founding member of savefilm.org and campaigns to save the medium of film.
+Dean has also been instrumental in saving the archive and home of filmmaker Derek Jarman.
+She met Jarman by chance on a train and it changed her perspective working in film.